PRB18/mental-health-journal-ai/DEVLOG.md

 ---

+## 🗓️ Day 3 – Reflection Save/Load + Gemini Integration

+- Integrated Gemini 1.5 Flash to generate journal reflections.
+- Learned how to use `with open()` and JSON `load()` / `dump()`.
+- Faced and solved `JSONDecodeError`, Gemini object serialization, and missing import issues.
+- Added data persistence (save/load) with `journal.json`.
+- Learned the difference between `.text`, `.txt`, and how to handle Gemini responses.

 ## Notes

 This is a continuous build-measure-learn project.
 The goal isn’t just completion — but improving code quality, design thinking, and API mastery with every iteration.